What is diarrhea?

 What causes diarrhea?

-The most common cause of diarrhea is a virus that infects the bowel.
-The infection usually lasts for two days and is sometimes called “intestinal flu."
-Diarrhea also may be caused by:
+The cause of most self-limited diarrhea is generally not identified.
+The most common cause of diarrhea is a virus that infects your bowel (“viral gastroenteritis”).
+The infection usually lasts a couple of days and is sometimes called “intestinal flu.”

 What are the symptoms of diarrhea?

-- A strong need to have a bowel movement
+- A strong and urgent need to have a bowel movement.